Crown Estate (Devolution to Wales) Bill

 Overview

-This bill aims to devolve the management of the Crown Estate's assets in Wales to the Welsh Government.
-This involves transferring responsibility for managing Crown land and related rights in Wales from the UK Treasury to the Welsh Ministers, ensuring continued management on behalf of the Crown.
+This bill aims to transfer the management of the Crown Estate's assets in Wales from the UK Treasury to the Welsh Government.
+This includes land and associated rights, excluding certain specified exceptions, and ensures the continued management of these assets on behalf of the Crown.

 Description